 Your support can help the University of Houston to once again help in-need students by contributing to the Cougar Emergency Fund.

 The Cougar Emergency Fund is supported by private donations from alumni and friends.
 Donations to this fund are tax deductible.

-Because of the COVID-19 pandemic, every dollar donated to the Cougar Emergency Fund will be doubled through the "Here, We Go" Matching Fund, sponsored by the UH Foundation and the James Wade Rockwell Fund.
+Because of the COVID-19 pandemic, every dollar donated to the Cougar Emergency Fund will be doubled through the "Here, We Go" Matching Fund, sponsored by the UH Foundation and its James Wade Rockwell Endowment.
 This transformative matching contribution will be made up to $500,000.